uutzinger/LTC2473/README.md

 ## Software

 A custom Arduino Library was created and has been tested with an ESP32-S3.
 [Linduino](https://www.analog.com/en/design-center/evaluation-hardware-and-software/evaluation-development-platforms/linduino.html) was used for reference.
 Correct register settings and transfer parameters were implemented (The Linduino driver for LTC2473 is likely not working).
-The software demonstrates that it read 833 samples per second on two converters simultaneously.
+The software demonstrates that it reads 833 samples per second on two converters simultaneously.

 This library supports the following functions:
 ```